mlauss2/sandec/README.md

 - very good A/V sync in player
   - Outlaws IN_SHB.SAN (Level 1 Intro) the sound of the shovel hitting the ground perfectly matches the video (at around 5 minutes).
 - player keyboard controls:
-  - space  pause/unpause
+  - space to pause/unpause
   - f     to toggle fullscreen/windowed
   - n     to play next video in list
-  - p  to toggle pause-at-every-frame
+  - .     to advance by 1 frame and pause
   - q     to quit
   - number keys 1-6 to display the original/double/triple/... width preserving aspect ratio
   - i  to toggle frame interpolation on codec47/48 on/off
   - s  to cycle between SDL3 texture smoothing (off/linear).